 On December 1, 2005, the Corporation issued \$150.0 million of 5.51% Senior Notes (the "2005 Notes").
 The 2005 Notes mature on December 1, 2017.
 The Notes are senior unsecured obligations and are equal in right of payment to the Corporation's existing senior indebtedness.
 The Corporation, at its option, can prepay at any time all or any part of the 2005 Notes, subject to a make-whole amount in accordance with the terms of the Note Purchase Agreement.
-In connection with the Notes, the Corporation paid customary fees that have been deferred and will be amortized over the terms of the Notes.
-The Corporation is required under the Note Purchase Agreement to maintain certain financial ratios, the most restrictive of which is a debt to capitalization limit of 60% and a cross default provision with the Corporation's other senior indebtedness.
+In connection with the Notes, the Corporation is required under the Note Purchase Agreement to maintain certain financial ratios, the most restrictive of which is a debt to capitalization limit of 60% and a cross default provision with the Corporation's other senior indebtedness.
 As of December 31, 2005, the Corporation was in compliance with all covenants.